JMWlodarczyk/JMWlodarczyk/README.md

 <p>Dashboard created in the PowerBi to show Game Sales for PS4 in 2013 - 2018.
 A few visuals, a bit of DAX, and a lot of fun when creating. </p>
 <a href="https://github.com/JMWlodarczyk/Telecom-Customer-Churn">Maven Telecom Customer Churn</a>

 <p>Exploring the reasons for a churn in a telecom company.
-A bit of fun with a design and persona creation, as well as a bit of DAX.
+Fun design and persona creation, a bit of DAX.
 Dashboard created in the PowerBi.</p>
 <br>
 <b>In Progress</b>: